 Knitting needles between the sizes of 3 and 5, such as the Milward Single Pointed 3.25mm Knitting Needles or the Milward Single Pointed 4.5mm Knitting Needles are suitable for use with sport-weight yarns.
-Needles between the sizes of 5 and 7, such as the Pony 5.5mm Knitting Pins or the Pony 7mm Knitting Pins are great for use with DK yarns, whereas those sized between 7 and 9 are often the most popular sized needle - one that you might start to learn to knit with.
+Needles between the sizes of 5 and 7 are great for use with double knit (DK) yarns, whereas those sized between 7 and 9 are often the most popular sized needle - one that you might start to learn to knit with.

 It's important to note that there are many different types of knitting yarn - not just Wool.
 Although Wool tends to be most suitable for beginners, due to it's super-stretchy composition, Acrylic, Cotton, and even Linen Yarns are equally as popular.